Greg-T8/Notebook/topics/technologies/microsoft_purview/permissions.md

   - Privacy Risk Management
   - Subject Rights Request

-**Note:**:
-- *: Microsoft Purview Compliance Administrator role group only
-- **: Azure AD Compliance Administrator role only

 The Compliance Data Administrator does not have access to the following areas
 - Roles & Scopes > Permissions
 - Solutions
   - Audit
   - Communication Compliance
+  - eDiscovery
   - Data Lifecycle Management > Exchange (Legacy)
   - Insider Risk Management

-Additionally, the Compliance Data Administrator does not have access to the following Microsoft Purview roles that the Compliance Administrator role group has:
+Additionally, the Compliance Data Administrator does not have access to the following Microsoft Purview roles that the Compliance Administrator role group has access to:
 - Case Management - Lets people create, edit, delete, and control access to eDiscovery cases.
 - Communication Compliance Admin - Used to manage policies in Communication Compliance feature.
 - Communication Compliance Case Admin - Used to access Communication Compliance case.